Turfanosuchus: Postcranial skeleton

-A sculpture of Turfanosuchus dabanensis, on display at the Paleozoological Museum of China.

 The vertebrae of Turfanosuchus were similar to those of Euparkeria and pseudosuchians, with concavities on their sides and neural spines with expanded tops.
 There were two sacral (hip) vertebrae, which connected to the ilium (upper plate of the hip) with large, fan-shaped sacral ribs.
 No intercentra were preserved, and the vertebrae lacked bevelled edges, but since the vertebrae were disarticulated and some euparkeriids retain intercentra while lacking bevelled edges, their absence in Turfanosuchus cannot be proven.
 The ilium was similar to that of Ticinosuchus, with a short forward projection, a much larger rear projection, and a large bony acetabulum (hip socket).
 The pubis (lower front plate of the hip) was moderate in length and also similar to that of Ticinosuchus.
 Osteoderms (bony plates) were initially reported as being absent, but later preparation revealed one.
 This osteoderm was broad, with a ridge on its upper surface culminating in a pointed front prong.
 A corresponding groove-like depression was present on the lower surface.

 The humerus (upper arm bone) had a deltopectoral crest which was poorly differentiated from the humeral head.
 The femur (thigh bone) was similar to that of Euparkeria and most pseudosuchians, but it lacked the offset femoral head and raised fourth trochanter of avemetatarsalians or early crocodylomorphs.
 The calcaneum (heel bone) had many similarities with that of "crurotarsan" archosauriforms (i.e. ones with a crurotarsal ankle like phytosaurs and suchians).
 These include a hemicylindrical (barrel-shaped) condyle for the fibula (outer shin bone), a continuous facet between this condyle and the facet for the fourth distal tarsal (a minor ankle bone), and a rear projection known as a calcaneal tuber which was wider than tall and had flared edges.
 Some of these characteristics were not considered to be present until a re-evalutation of the specimen in 2011.